philemonnwanne/altschool-cloud-exercises/Month-02/Exercise-05/Exercise-05.md

 ## Steps:

-- On GitHub I chose the repository that I wanted to clone (altschool-cloud-exercises).
+- On Github I chose the repository that I wanted to clone (altschool-cloud-exercises).
-- Then I clicked on “Code” and copy the `https` URL.
+- Then I clicked on “Code” and copied the `https` URL.
-- I change my current working directory to the location where I want my repository cloned.
+- I changed my current working directory to the location where I wanted my repository cloned.
-- I type the `git clone` command and then paste the `https` URL I copied earlier.
+- I typed the `git clone` command and then pasted the `https` URL I copied earlier.

     ```
     git clone https://github.com/philemonnwanne/altschool-cloud-exercises.git